Medical Council of Canada — MCC

 Phase 4: Final Preparation (1-2 weeks)

-Review flagged cases and common drug interactions.
-Focus on high-yield therapeutic areas.
-Practice time management with timed case sessions.
+Review flagged questions and high-yield drug interactions.
+Focus on commonly tested therapeutic areas.
+Take full-length timed practice sessions.

 Simple, Transparent Pricing